Ronnie O'Sullivan: Personal life

 O'Sullivan was born on 5 December 1975 in Wordsley, West Midlands, the son of Ronald John and Maria (née Catalano) O'Sullivan, who ran a string of sex shops in the Soho area of London.
 His mother is originally from Sicily, and O'Sullivan spent childhood holidays in the village near Agrigento where she grew up.
-He was brought up in the Manor Road area of Chigwell, Essex, where he still lives.
+He was brought up in the Manor Road area of Chigwell, Essex, where he lived for some years and attended Wanstead High School.
+As of mid-2024, he lived in the adjoining area of Chingford and Woodford Green.
 He is a first cousin of snooker player Maria Catalano, who has been ranked number one in the women's game.
 In 1992 his father was sentenced to life in prison for murder and was released in 2010 after serving 18 years.
 His mother was sentenced to a year in prison for tax evasion in 1996, leaving O'Sullivan to care for his eight-year-old sister Danielle.
+In 1995 he was banned from driving for a year and fined £1,200, as he returned from the International Open, in Bournemouth, after defeat in the last 16.

-O'Sullivan has three children: Taylor-Ann Magnus (born 1996) from a two-year relationship with Sally Magnus, and Lily (born 2006) and Ronnie Jr (born 2007) from a relationship with Jo Langley, whom he met at Narcotics Anonymous.
+O'Sullivan has three children: a daughter named Taylor-Ann (born 1997) from a two-year relationship with Sally Magnus, as well as a son and a daughter from a relationship with Jo Langley, whom he met at Narcotics Anonymous.
 He became a grandfather in October 2018 after Taylor-Ann gave birth to a daughter.
 He began dating actress Laila Rouass in 2012, and became engaged to her in 2013.
-Rouass announced on social media in February 2022 that they had ended their ten-year relationship, but the couple later reconciled.
+Rouass announced on social media in February 2022 that they had ended their ten-year relationship.
+The couple later reconciled, but in September 2024 were reported to have broken up again.
+They reconciled again in January 2025 and, in June of that year, they married at St George's Town Hall in Shadwell, East London.